-For radical cure of vivax and malariae malaria concomitant therapy having an 8-aminoquinoline compound is important.
+For radical cure of vivax and malariae malaria concomitant therapy with the 8-aminoquinoline compound is necessary.

-Extraintestinal Amebiasis: Adults,1 g (600 mg base) daily for 2 days, followed by 500 mg (300 mg base) daily not less than two to three weeks.
+Extraintestinal Amebiasis: Adults,1 g (600 mg base) daily for two days, accompanied by 500 mg (300 mg base) daily for about two to three weeks.
 Treatment is usually combined having an effective intestinal amebicide.

-Store the medicine in a very closed container at room temperature, faraway from heat, moisture, and direct light.
+Store the medicine in a very closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

-Along featuring its needed effects, a medicine could potentially cause some unwanted side effects.
-Although not all of these unwanted side effects may occur, whenever they do occur they may need medical assistance.
-When chloroquine can be used abbreviated periods of time, unwanted side effects usually are rare.
-However, when it is utilized for quite a long time and/or perhaps high doses, unwanted effects are more likely to occur and could possibly be serious.
+Along having its needed effects, medicine could potentially cause some uncomfortable side effects.
+Although not all of these negative effects may occur, when they occur they will often need medical attention.
+When chloroquine is employed in short intervals, unwanted effects are frequently rare.
+However, when it can be used for quite a long time and/or perhaps in high doses, unwanted effects will occur and might be serious.

-Check with your medical professional immediately if any of these negative effects occur:
+Check with your medical professional immediately if any of the following side effects occur:

 alteration of vision